 The focus of this course is on planning and implementing enterprise database infrastructure solutions by using SQL Server 2014 and other Microsoft technologies.
 It describes how to consolidate SQL Server workloads, work with both on-premises and Microsoft Azure cloud-based solutions, and how to plan and implement high availability and disaster recovery solutions.
-2KO Africa is a network of companies that offers a substantial series of computer courses across the entire African region, and is a leading provider of internationally recognised online IT training, and our courses are available in Africa, and worldwide.
+2KO Africa runs computer courses including networking, databases, programming, designing and office, and is also a leading, international supplier of online IT training, and our courses are available in Africa, and worldwide.

 At course completion